George Sterling: Selected Poems

 During 1922, Sterling's poem "Pumas" attracted notable responses.
 "Pumas" was first published in the New York Evening Post Literary Review, then reprinted in the national magazine Literary Digest, (which said: "Sterling is California's leading poet, and judged by this his leadership extends much wider"), next reprinted in another national magazine, and finally selected by an anthology editor as one of the best poems of the year.

-The Bookfellows, a Chicago-based national organization of 3,000 booklovers and authors, announced April 28, 1923 Sterling's sonnet "Shelley at Spezia" had won the association's Kemnitz Prize for the best poem of the year.
+The Order of Bookfellows, a Chicago-based national organization of 3,000 booklovers and authors, announced April 28, 1923 Sterling's sonnet "Shelley at Spezia" had won the association's Kemnitz Prize for the best poem of the year.

 The next month Sterling's Selected Poems was published.
 It contained mostly his older poems.
 Reviews were mixed.
 The New York Times said Selected Poems "contains a deal of beautiful albeit classical work.
-Some of it, to be sure, is on the cosmic order, but even here when Mr. Sterling is good he is very, very good. … Mr. Sterling is particularly successful in the sonnet form and one has only to note 'The Dust Dethroned' (which fairly claims consideration with Shelley's 'Ozymandias') and 'The Black Vulture' to see how surely the poet handles this difficult form.
+Some of it, to be sure, is on the cosmic order, but even here when Mr. Sterling is good he is very, very good. ...
+Mr. Sterling is particularly successful in the sonnet form and one has only to note 'The Dust Dethroned' (which fairly claims consideration with Shelley's 'Ozymandias') and 'The Black Vulture' to see how surely the poet handles this difficult form.
 His poems in regular forms often touch a real beauty, but the book taken as a whole fails really to stir the reader.
 Perhaps one reason for this is that Mr. Sterling is rather out of touch with his time."
-Outlook magazine disagreed: "It is poetry 'in the grand manner,' concerned with life and death and destiny and the mystery of the universe. … In profuse imagination and profound music George Sterling's poetry is always richly endowed, and his followers will find in this volume poems that have won a place for themselves with these qualities."
+Outlook magazine disagreed: "It is poetry 'in the grand manner', concerned with life and death and destiny and the mystery of the universe. ...
+In profuse imagination and profound music George Sterling's poetry is always richly endowed, and his followers will find in this volume poems that have won a place for themselves with these qualities."
 The New York Evening Post decided: "he sings best of the sea and of the stars.
 'Beyond the Breakers' is a swimmer's poem as thrilling as one of Swinburne's.
 'Aldebaran at Dusk' is wholly beautiful."
 In Ontario, Canada, the Border Cities Star said: "Only a few of these poems are excellent, but they alone, by their compression, form, and harmony, justify the collection."
-Poet John Gould Fletcher wrote a long negative review in Freeman magazine: "Mr. Sterling, at his best in certain sonnets, and in his overpretentious "Testimony of the Suns," is about as good as de Heredia or Fitzgerald: that is to say, a minor Frenchman or a minor Englishman.
-At his worst, in "A Wine of Wizardry," he is sheer drivel: "Endymion" or "The Witch of Atlas" gone to pieces."
+Poet John Gould Fletcher wrote a long negative review in Freeman magazine: "Mr. Sterling, at his best in certain sonnets, and in his overpretentious "Testimony of the Suns", is about as good as de Heredia or Fitzgerald: that is to say, a minor Frenchman or a minor Englishman.
+At his worst, in "A Wine of Wizardry", he is sheer drivel: "Endymion" or "The Witch of Atlas" gone to pieces."
 Fletcher concluded that what "Keats saw, Mr. Sterling can not see, and therefore he has remained purblind—a versifier lavishing his craft on subjects beneath the dignity of a true poet."
-Poetry: A Magazine of Verse ran a one-sentence dismissal ending: "his talent has been overshadowed by latecomers."
+Poetry: A Magazine of Verse ran a one-sentence dismissal ending: "his talent has been overshadowed by latecomers".